jm-go/bloom-iq/model/Model Training/Tensorflow/Iteration-01/[TS] ITR01.md

 ## **Key Observations**

 - **Accuracy:** Training accuracy reached **96%**, while validation accuracy peaked at **91%**, suggesting some overfitting.
-- **Loss: The loss is around 0.9 for training and validation which it too high.**
+- **Loss: The loss is around 0.1 for training and 0.3 for validation which it too high.**
 - **Performance:** Decent performance as for the first training.
 Model is able to identify most of folwers with good quality but struggle with low quality photos